Tag Archives: Micaela Sahhar

 Published more than a year ago, this is the first issue of Overland edited by Evelyn Araluen and Jonathan Dunk.
 The new editors swept in not so much with a new broom as with a sandblaster.
 The regular columns are gone; issues are themed (though judging from a quick look ahead this change only lasted three episodes); and there’s a bold new feel to the design.

-It may be part of the new approach, or perhaps it’s teething problems, but I found some of the articles in this issue hard gong to the point of being unreadable.
+It may be part of the new approach, or perhaps it’s teething problems, but I found some of the articles in this issue hard going to the point of being unreadable.
 Some dispense with sentences as we have known them.
 Others disappear unapologetically down etymological and literary-history rabbitholes.
 Yet others drop unexplained references to – I assume – French theorists, with no apparent purpose other than to discourage non-insiders.
 I tried, I really did, and I’m pretty sure I missed out on some terrific insights, but I just couldn’t finish a number of them.
 And that’s before I got to John Kinsella’s sequence of poems, ‘Ode to the defenceless: from hypotaxis to parataxis‘, whose prolix obscurity lives up to the promise of its title.
 I’m not completely sure that some kind of complex leg-pulling isn’t involved, as in the infamous Sokal affair.

 This was all the more disappointing because the journal kicks off with a genuinely interesting piece, Toby Fitch’s obituary for British revolutionary socialist poet Sean Bonney (1969–2019), ‘Our Death: Aspects of the radical in Sean Bonney’s last book of poems‘.
 Toby describes Bonney as having ‘a performative ethics of scathing animosity and nihilistic humour’, and gives the reader plenty of what is needed to grasp the two poems by Bonney that follow his article.